DimensionSrl/elastic-docker-compose/README.md

 # elastic-docker-compose
-A docker-compose cluster with the Elastic stack
+A docker compose cluster with the Elastic stack

+# SECURITY DISABLED – DO NOT USE IN PRODUCTION

 ## Usage

-`docker-compose up`
+`docker compose up`

 Kibana: http://localhost:5601